CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 Create a README.txt containing at least the following information: long name of the corpus, shortname, metadata PID, license information, short description of the corpus as given in META-SHARE, link to the resource group page.
 Add an explanation of the structure of the download package if needed.

-Create a LICENSE.txt, if the access to the resource is restricted.
+Create a LICENSE.txt.
 The text of this file should be taken from the respective license page in the portal.

 The README and LICENSE files should be offered twice: once included in the download package and once uncompressed included in the download folder on the same level as the download package.